-Manual reaction sampling to gain reaction data is not reproducible and needs much of operators time
+Manual reaction sampling to gain reaction data is not reproducible and needs much operator time

 Image reproduced with permission from Caron, Stéphane, and Nicholas M. Thomson.
 "Pharmaceutical process chemistry: Evolution of a contemporary data-rich laboratory environment."
 The Journal of Organic Chemistry 80.6 (2015): 2943-2958.
 Copyright 2015 American Chemical Society."

-The goal of the DoE study was to optimize product yield by the systematic variation of fours process parameters: temperature, solvent addition, water, and peptide concentration.
+The goal of the DoE study was to optimize product yield by the systematic variation of four process parameters: temperature, solvent addition, water and peptide concentration.

 To measure and control multiple sets of reaction parameters in DoE with a high level of reliability and repeatability, chemical synthesis reactors have decisive advantages.

 Manual DoE studies with more than two factors require a high experimental effort as all parameters need to be monitored simultaneously over a long reaction time.
 Chemical synthesis reactors help control all parameters precisely, at the same time, resulting in quality DoE results that are recorded and can be easily retrieved for further data processing.
-Also, the planned reaction recipe via iControl software assures timely adjustments of individual factors according to the DoE protocol, and can be easily reused for subsequent experiments.
+Also, iControl software ensures timely adjustments of individual factors according to the DoE protocol, with protocols' easy reuse in subsequent experiments.

 Using EasyMax chemical synthesis reactors, every scientist can enjoy unattended experiments with a wider application range suited for DoE studies for quick discoverery of new synthetic pathways.